buryhoganllc/sonic-playground-guides/index.md

 # Sonic Playground Operating Guides

-Welcome to the Sonic Playground operating guides and technical manuals.
+Welcome to the home of operating guides and technical manuals for select interactive exhibits featured in _Sonic Playground_.

-- See [Guides](/guides/) for all documents.
+- See [Guides]({{ site.baseurl }}/guides/) for all documents.